The "Unbundled" Model - As a broker-dealer is your CRM ready for the challenge?

 The customer takes center stage

 The new reality of the investment research market place with “explicit pricing” arrangements between investors and brokers, clearly brings the customer into the limelight.
 In this instance, like any other recurring service business model that is paid for upfront or on a set of predefined terms, there is the added dimension of managing renewals and consequently addressing customer retentions.
 Additionally, since there is always the possibility of up-selling other (related) services during the subscription (engagement) period.
-The CRM therefore not only has to be adept at not only delivering on the existing subscription (or service commitments) but also to be able to “grow” the business with the client by showcasing other capabilities outside of their subscription horizon in a way that does not compromise the “service relevance” criteria set by the customer.
+The CRM software therefore not only has to be adept at not only delivering on the existing subscription (or service commitments) but also to be able to “grow” the business with the client by showcasing other capabilities outside of their subscription horizon in a way that does not compromise the “service relevance” criteria set by the customer.

 “New” CRM – Not just a repository, but an active decision-making partner